Wednesday, July 11, 2007

 Fun from the Five By Five EP, circa 1994.
 All the Pizzicato 5 rings true in our house.
 It's just fun dance music and my daughter loves to pretend she can speak Japanese.

-Pizzicato Five, "Twiggy Twiggy / Twiggy Vs. James Bond"
+Pizzicato Five, "Twiggy vs. James Bond"

 Lastly, I bring you a taste of exotica.
 I must have heard this on the Re/Search comp "Incredibly Strange Music, Vol. 1."
 It's also on one of the Ultra Lounge comps, I think the Space Capades one.
 Someone referred to the shuffling toots in this recording as "synthesized farts."
 Kids love fart noises!
 A fun instrumental.
 Till next time...